The beginner’s guide to Slack eDiscovery

-Tip: If you haven’t established them already, having internal Slack best practices for your legal team is a necessary part of having a strong Slack eDiscovery plan.
+Tip: If you haven’t established them already, having internal Slack compliance guide for your legal team is a necessary part of having a strong Slack eDiscovery plan.
 From outlining the capabilities of your current Slack plan to listing protocol for retention settings, a compliance guide can prevent any important information from being lost and can streamline the eDiscovery process for the future.

 To truly ensure your Slack eDiscovery plan is the strongest it can be, you’ll want to implement a trusted eDiscovery solution.
 Since litigation happens once in a blue moon for a majority of companies, far too many legal teams feel that they’re overspending on an in-house solution.
 However, the opposite couldn’t be more true.
 In fact, companies waste millions of dollars waiting for litigation to strike rather than taking a proactive approach.

 If you’re ready to take the plunge and look for a Slack eDiscovery solution, at the very minimum it should be able to: